loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-branch/README.md

 1. Split the records into different topics based on the last name of each `KafkaPerson` record:

-- Persons with a last name starting with "A" are sent to a topic named `PERSON_BRANCH_A_TOPIC`.
+- Persons with a last name starting with "S" are sent to a topic named `PERSON_BRANCH_A_TOPIC`.
 Both the first name and last name are converted to uppercase.
-- Persons with a last name starting with "B" are sent to a topic named `PERSON_BRANCH_B_TOPIC`.
+- Persons with a last name starting with "F" are sent to a topic named `PERSON_BRANCH_B_TOPIC`.
 - Other persons (with last names not starting with "A" or "B") are sent to a topic named `PERSON_BRANCH_DEFAULT_TOPIC`.

 ![topology.png](topology.png)